ono-max/spicy_validation/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the SpicyValidation project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ono-max/spicy_validation/blob/master/CODE_OF_CONDUCT.md).

 ## Acknowledgement

 This repository based on https://github.com/sinsoku/pretty_validation.
 See the file headers for detail informations.